 1. Expectations of marriage are always very different from reality.

 I don’t think I’ve met anyone who’s told me marriage is exactly what they expected (if you have, I would love to meet them!).
 I certainly had a picture of what a perfect marriage should look like going into marriage but had to throw that ideal out the window and find what works for us.
 I can’t expect my marriage to look exactly like someone else’s, because it might not be for us.

 2. Just like every person is different, every couple is different.

 John Gottman’s book on marriage helped me realize that there’s more than one right way to make marriage work.
-We all have different personalities and all carry some sort of baggage.
+We all have different personalities, and all carry some sort of baggage.
 That means we will also have a unique set of struggles.
-Some say great marriages are a result of compatibility and good communication, etc. I think that regardless of whether you have all those things, if we’re honest with ourselves, we are all selfish creatures.
+Some say great marriages result from compatibility and good communication, etc. I think that regardless of whether you have all those things if we’re honest with ourselves, we are all selfish creatures.
 We want to have our own way and preferences met before we meet the needs of the other person.
 As much as I’d like to believe that both of us can have unconditional love for each other, the truth is, our selfishness has gotten in the way time and time again.
 But for us, good thing there is Jesus.
-He’s the only one who gives us the power and grace to work through all of it… and believe me, we have only hit the tip of the iceberg.
+He’s the only one who gives us the power and grace to work through all of it… and believe me; we have only hit the tip of the iceberg.